-1.1 Description of the Proposed Development
+1.1.
+Description of the Proposed Development

-The proposed design comprises a pedestrian and cycle route along the Boyne Greenway: Drogheda to Mornington route corridor (a minimum of 4m wide of a cycle and pedestrian path) which will provide a safe, traffic-free environment for tourists and local users to cycle or walk adjacent to the Boyne river, estuary and coast, extending from east of Drogheda (Ship Street, which is located adjacent to the railway viaduct Belfast - Dublin line) to Mornington, Co.
+The proposed design comprises a pedestrian and cycle route along the Boyne Greenway: Drogheda to Mornington route corridor (a minimum of 4 metre (m) wide cycle and pedestrian path) which will provide a safe, traffic-free environment for tourists and local users to cycle or walk adjacent to the Boyne river, estuary and coast, extending from east of Drogheda (Ship Street, which is located adjacent to the railway viaduct Belfast - Dublin line) to Mornington, Co.
 Meath.

-The proposed Boyne Greenway route generally follows the existing R150/R151 Regional Road, to ensure that open views to the Boyne Estuary are retained where possible and maximising the benefits of the greenway.
-A significant portion of the route falls within the boundary of the Boyne Estuary Special Protection Area and Special Area of Conservation.
+The proposed Boyne Greenway route generally follows the existing R150/R151 Regional Road, to ensure that open views to the Boyne Estuary are retained where possible and maximise the benefits of the greenway.
+A significant portion of the route falls within the boundary of the Boyne Estuary Special Protection Area (SPA) and Boyne Coast and Estuary Special Area of Conservation (SAC).

-The proposed route for the Boyne Greenway is approximately 5.9 km in length with approximately 4.1 km of the route directly alongside the Regional Road, and 1.8km off the Regional Road to ensure both a safe continuation of the route and the retention of the views across the Boyne Estuary (Figure 1.1).
+The proposed route for the Boyne Greenway is approximately 5.9 km in length, with approximately 4.1km of the route directly alongside the Regional Road, and 1.8km away from the Regional Road to ensure both a safe continuation of the route and the retention of the views across the Boyne Estuary (Figure 1.1).